LISTEN TO AUDIO OF THIS CONTENT

 The 12 Steps of AA refers to the backbone of its program of recovery.
 It is a fellowship of both genders, men and women.
 It is their platform where they can share their strength experience and hope together, in a safe environment, which helps them to recover from alcoholism, and keep their drinking in remission.
 The desire to stop drinking is the only requirement for membership to it.
 Membership fees are not required, it is optional.
 It is not affiliated with any organization.
 The only purpose is for its members to stay sober by helping other alcoholics achieve sobriety.
 Bill Wilson and Dr. Bob Smith, the founders, discovered by helping each other, they themselves stayed sober.

-The 12 Steps and 12 Traditions
+Twelve Steps and Traditions

 The twelve traditions apply to the life of the fellowship.
 They usually outline the way it usually maintains its unity and relates to the world about it and how it lives and grows.